How is DXM used?

 If you take a large amount, or have a strong batch, you could overdose.

 DXM can cause death.
-Call an ambulance straight away by dialling triple zero (000) if you, or someone else, has any of the following symptoms:
+Call an ambulance straight away by dialling triple zero (000) if you, or someone else, has any of the following symptoms (emergency services are there to help and can provide instructions over the phone):

 - breathing problems